Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 You can use composite serializers to represent complex data structures, such as classes with multiple properties.

 Compared to using a [surrogate class](#serialize-classes-with-a-surrogate-class), a custom composite serializer lets you define the serialized structure of the original class directly without an additional conversion step.
-This can also improve performance in some cases.
+This can also improve performance in some cases, but requires writing more of the serialization logic manually.

 To create a custom composite serializer: